059EAF60-4F91-4EB2-B295-85F56917E97A.jpeg

 New Lodging for 2024

-The new facility will have 2 bedrooms, one with a loft and a private toilet.
-There will also be another toilet and full bath.
-This will complete the plan to offer accommodations for every comfort level: from a tent to dorm space, and up to a private bedroom.
+The new facility has 2 bedrooms, one with a loft and a private toilet.
+There is also another toilet and full bath.
+This completes the plan to offer accommodations for every comfort level: from a tent and dorm space, and up to a private bedroom with private bath.

 We hope this space will offer comfortable accommodations not only to people attending workshops, but also pottery lovers traveling through Japan.